Explore opportunities to own Notion stock before and during the Notion IPO when it arrives. Get access to select pre-IPO startups at Equitybee.

 Shares may become available if early investors or employees want to cash out before the IPO.
 This can become more likely if the company raises another fresh round of private equity capital.

-The SEC requires direct pre-IPO investors to be accredited, meaning a net worth above $1 million (not including primary residence) or an income above $200,000 (or $300,000 with a spouse).
+The SEC requires direct pre-IPO investors to be accredited, meaning a net worth above $1 million (not including their primary residence) or an income above $200,000 (or $300,000 with a spouse).

 A few platforms have evolved to allow equity owners to fund stock options or liquidate holdings before the IPO.
+These include Hiive, EquityZen, Forge Global, Equitybee, and Linqto.

 Check out our list of the best pre-IPO investing platforms for current platforms that may have shares available.